Explore Stanford’s arts-related career resources, programs, opportunities, internships and more.

-Stanford Arts’ Summer Internship Program (SIPAA) provides invaluable experience to Stanford students interested in pursuing careers as arts professionals in various aspects of administration, production, and management.
+VPA's Summer Internship Program in the Arts (SIPA) provides invaluable experience to Stanford students interested in pursuing careers as arts professionals and working artists in various aspects of administration, production, and management.

 An opportunity for Stanford students to hone their intellectual skills and capacities, develop their abilities as adaptive learners, and enlarge their creative confidence through a quarter of study, reflective practice, and experiential learning in New York.
 Internships available in fields from arts to urban planning to finance.